 Mega Millions player wins big in California.
 Where was the winning ticket sold?

-The $886,000 ticket was sold at a gas station in Harbor City, which is about a 20-mile drive south from downtown Los Angeles.
+The $392,000 ticket was sold at a liquor store in Long Beach, which is about a 25-mile drive south from downtown Los Angeles.

-Mega Millions tickets sold in Florida and North Carolina also matched five white numbers to win.
+Mega Millions tickets sold in Mississippi and New York also matched five white numbers to win.

 What to know about Mega Millions